-Cabbage palya step-by-step recipe with photos.
+Cabbage palya step-by-step recipe with video and photos.

 Cabbage palya is a simple Karnataka style cabbage preparation that is served as a side dish.
 This healthy and easy-to-make dish uses minimal spices and is perfect for a weekday lunch/dinner as it pairs very well with both rice and roti.
 I make this palya very frequently, and it is a part of many of my thalis.
 Yet, it took so long for this humble dish to make it to my blog.